pasqal-io/horqrux/docs/noise.md

 ## Digital Noise

-In the description of closed quantum systems, a pure state vector is used to represent the complete quantum state.
-Thus, pure quantum states are represented by state vectors $|\psi \rangle $.
+In the description of closed quantum systems, the complete quantum state is a pure quantum state represented by a state vector $|\psi \rangle $.

 However, this description is not sufficient to study open quantum systems.
 When the system interacts with its environment, quantum systems can be in a mixed state, where quantum information is no longer entirely contained in a single state vector but is distributed probabilistically.